christine-lepird/christine-lepird.github.io/blog.md

 I've created a blog to highlight some of my recent research.
 Feel free to follow along or email [me](mailto:csowa@andrew.cmu.edu) your thoughts.

+# 2024

+### September
+I'll be presenting my paper "Local News Hijacking: A Review of International Instances" at the IDeaS conference September 18-20 at Carnegie Mellon University.
+I'll also be in attendance of the SBP-BRiMS 2024 conference presenting a poster titled "Comparing Social-cyber Maneuvers Across Platforms and News Types During the 2022 U.S. Midterm Election."

+I will also be presenting my research on threats to local news at a panel on a Disinformation Day pannel on September 26 at Carnegie Mellon University.

+### April
+My paper, "What News Is Shared Where and How: A Multi-Platform Analysis of News Shared During the 2022 U.S. Midterm Elections" was published in Social Media + Society!
+You can read the paper [here](https://journals.sagepub.com/doi/full/10.1177/20563051241245950), or you can read the blog post I created for it [on the IDeaS website](https://www.cmu.edu/ideas-social-cybersecurity/news1/blog-posts/blog-lepird-news-types.html).

+### February
+I successfully proposed my thesis!
+To read more about it, you can read the document <a href="/lepird_proposal.pdf" target="_blank">here </a>.

 # 2023

 ### November